pivotal/blog/README.md

 1. [Make it good](https://github.com/pivotal/blog#writing-a-good-post).
 Gather feedback from your engineering peers.
 Iterate, repeat.
 1. [Ship it!](https://github.com/pivotal/blog#publishing-your-copy)

 Every commit to master is [auto-deployed to both production and staging](https://travis-ci.org/pivotal/blog/builds) (only staging shows drafts), and then automatically tweeted by [@pivotaleng](https://twitter.com/pivotaleng).

 If you don't have push access, then send an ask ticket to have yourself added to the `all-pivots` github team in this org.

 ## Writing a Post

+It's a good idea to join the [Slack channel](https://pivotal.slack.com/messages/C532XUA2W/), if only to get notifications on build failures, etc.  It's also a good place to discuss article topics.

 1. Add yourself as an author (first time only, obvs.):